 From the mathematical definition above, we can derive the circle equation by squaring both sides:

-This is the general equation of a circle with center and radius .
+This is the general equation of a circle with center (a,b) and radius r.
 This formula is very useful for determining whether a point lies inside, outside, or exactly on the circle.

 For the circle in the visualization above, its equation is: